abpframework/abp/docs/en/framework/architecture/domain-driven-design/entities.md

 The way to store this dictionary in the database depends on the database provider you're using.

 * For [Entity Framework Core](../../data/entity-framework-core), here are two type of configurations;
   * By default, it is stored in a single `ExtraProperties` field as a `JSON` string (that means all extra properties stored in a single database table field).
-Serializing to `JSON` and deserializing from the `JSON` are automatically done by the ABP Framework using the [value conversions](https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions) system of the EF Core.
+Serializing to `JSON` and deserializing from the `JSON` are automatically done by the ABP using the [value conversions](https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions) system of the EF Core.
   * If you want, you can use the `ObjectExtensionManager` to define a separate table field for a desired extra property.
 Properties those are not configured through the `ObjectExtensionManager` will continue to use a single `JSON` field as described above.
 This feature is especially useful when you are using a pre-built [application module](../../../modules) and want to [extend its entities](../modularity/extending/customizing-application-modules-extending-entities.md).
 See the [EF Core integration document](../../data/entity-framework-core) to learn how to use the `ObjectExtensionManager`.
 * For [MongoDB](../../data/mongodb), it is stored as a **regular field**, since MongoDB naturally supports this kind of [extra elements](https://mongodb.github.io/mongo-csharp-driver/1.11/serialization/#supporting-extra-elements) system.